NatronGitHub/Natron/README.md

 ["workshop"](https://github.com/MrKepzie/Natron/tree/workshop).
 The master branch contains the last known stable version.

-Feel free to
+You can check out the easy tasks left to do [here](https://natron.inria.fr/easy-task-list/).

-report bugs, discuss tasks, or pick up work there.
+Feel free to report bugs, discuss tasks, or pick up work there.
 If you want to make changes, please fork, edit, and [send us a pull request](https://github.com/MrKepzie/Natron/pull/new/workshop), preferably on the ["workshop"](https://github.com/MrKepzie/Natron/tree/workshop)